rlmcneary2/reshape-state/libs/reshape-state/README.md

 ]);
 ```

-You may have noticed state can be mutated or not, it's up to you.
-State change is indicated by the second element in the return array not by object equality.
+You may have noticed state can be mutated - or not - it's up to you.
+State change is indicated by the optional second element in the return array not by object equality.
+If the second element is not provided the default is that state has not changed.